Mississauga: Economy

 Over 60 of the Fortune 500 companies base their global or Canadian head offices in Mississauga.
 Some of the strongest industries are pharmaceuticals, banking and finance, electronics and computers, aerospace, transportation parts and equipment industries.

 TD Bank also has Corporate IT development centres in the city along with Royal Bank of Canada, Purolator Inc., and Laura Secord Chocolates are headquartered in the city, and Walmart, Kellogg's, Panasonic, Hewlett-Packard, and Oracle's Canadian headquarters are also in Mississauga.
 Regional airline Jazz operates a regional office in Mississauga.
-Mississauga is also an aircraft development hub with Canadian headquarters of Aerospace companies such as Magellan Aerospace and Honeywell Aerospace.
+Mississauga is also an aircraft development hub, hosting the Canadian headquarters of aerospace companies such as Magellan Aerospace and Honeywell Aerospace.